mattrasband/drudge_parser/README.md

 A pretty simple parser for [Drudge Report](http://drudgereport.com).
 I find the site impossible to look at and wanted a way to more easily digest the information, as I like to keep tabs on lots of differing news outlets.

+This library has no external dependencies and supports Python 2.7+ (targeted for Python 3+)

 ## Installation